Halium/docs/Porting.md

 ### Modify the kernel configuration

-Halium uses the systemd as a init system which requires various kernel config options to be enabled
+Halium uses the systemd as the init system which requires various kernel config options to be enabled

 To check which config options needs to be enabled we use mer-kernel-check utility provided by hybris-boot